-Tell Ambassador Pierce, the UK's ambassador to the UN, and Minister Burt, Minister of State for the Middle East, that you want to see UK action on Yemen.
+Tell Dominic Raab, Secretary of State for Foreign and Commonwealth Affairs, that you want to see UK action on Yemen.
 Here are some tweets to get you started:

-- Make a short video on why we need UK action on Yemen.
-Use your phone or laptop to film a short video (20 seconds or so) on why the UK must act now.
-You can use our humanitarian briefing and our 'key asks' in the blue box below to help you.
-Or you can simply read out one of the tweets above.
+- Make a statement on why we need UK action on Yemen.
+Tweet a photo of yourself, holding this template placard, explaining to the Foreign Secretary Dominic Raab why you think #YemenCantWait and why the UK must act now.
+You can use our humanitarian briefing and our 'key asks' in the blue box below to guide you.

 - Tweet it.
-Remember to tweet @karenpierce22, @AlistairBurtUK and @unauk and use the hashtag #YemenCantWait
+Remember to tweet @DominicRaab and @unauk and use the hashtag #YemenCantWait

 - Send it to us.
-If you don't have Twitter or Facebook, send your video to us at email@example.com or message us via Facebook and we will post it for you!
+If you don't have Twitter or Facebook, send your photo to us at email@example.com or message us via Facebook and we will post it for you!

 Here's a reminder of what we're calling for:

 Immediately cancel all arms export licenses and transfer of weapons which might be used in Yemen whilst their remains a clear risk that these will be used to commit serious violations of international humanitarian law.

 End all military assistance the UK is giving parties to Saudi Arabia and other coalition partners.